-Structuralist models of inflation emphasize supply-side factors as determinants of inflation.
-They emerged in the 1950s as part of the structuralist theories of development promoted by Prebisch (see Bernanke 2005).3 In these models, inflation is driven by developments and bottlenecks on the real side of the economy.
+Structuralist models of inflation emphasize supply side factors as determinants of inflation.
+They emerged in the 1950s as part of the structuralist theories of development promoted by Prebisch (see Bernanke 2005).
+In these models, inflation is driven by developments and bottlenecks on the real side of the economy.
 Food prices, administered prices, wages, and import prices are considered sources of inflation.
 For example, increasing food prices are considered to result from inelastic supply on account of concentrated land ownership.
-Structuralist models assume that such factors have to be accommodated by monetary policy-makers because they are determined outside the monetary sphere.
+Structuralist models assume that such factors have to be accommodated by monetary policy makers because they are determined outside the monetary sphere.
 Monetary developments in themselves are given little importance as independent determinants of inflation.

 Several studies highlight the role of monetary factors for inflation in Pakistan, but also suggest a role for factors emphasized in structuralist models of inflation.
-Khan and Qasim (1996) find food inflation to be driven by money supply, value-added in manufacturing and wheat support price.
-Non-food inflation is determined by money supply, real GDP, import prices and electricity prices.
-It is hardly surprising that changes in the wheat support price affect the food price index, given that wheat products account for 14 percent of the index.
+Khan and Qasim (1996) find food inflation to be driven by money supply, value-added in manufacturing, and the wheat support price.
+Non-food inflation is determined by money supply, real GDP, import prices, and electricity prices.
+It may be hardly surprising that changes in the wheat support price affect the food price index, given that wheat products account for 14 percent of the index.
 However, this does not automatically imply that headline inflation is affected by changes in the price of one particular item.
 Indeed, Khan and Qasim find that overall inflation is only determined by money supply, import prices, and real GDP.
 Sherani (2005), referring to their work, finds that increases in the wheat support price raise the CPI index (but not necessarily inflation).
 Sherani emphasizes that the high levels of inflation in 2005 largely resulted from a monetary overhang that was built up by loose monetary conditions.
-Regarding the role of the exchange rate, the size of a
+Regarding the role of the exchange rate, the size of a potential exchange rate pass-through is unclear.
+Choudhri and Khan (2002) do not find evidence of exchange rate pass-through in a small VAR, while Hyder and Shah (2004) find some evidence of exchange rate pass-through in a larger VAR.
+Bokil and Schimmelpfennig (2005) find broad money and private sector credit growth to be good leading indicators for inflation.